Fernando Virdia

 Previous positions

-During 2022 and 2023 I was a Research Scientist at Intel Labs, working on post-quantum cryptography.
+Between 2022 and 2023, I was a Research Scientist at Intel Labs, working on post-quantum cryptography.

 Prior to joining Intel, I was a post-doctoral researcher at the Applied Cryptography Group at ETH Zürich, working with Kenny Paterson, and a fellow of the Zürich Information Security & Privacy Center, ZISC.